Rancho Deluxe: Reception

 The film was described as a form of "parody Western" by critic Richard Eder in his Nov.
 24, 1975 The New York Times review.
 "It is so cool that it is barely alive," he wrote of the film's general tone.
 Among the positive elements: "Slim Pickens for once has a strongly written comic role.
 He plays it with great effect, and Charlene Dallas, as his sluttish assistant, is almost as good."
 Roger Ebert of the Chicago Sun-Times gave Rancho Deluxe 1.5 out of four stars.
 He wrote: "I don't know how this movie went so disastrously wrong, but it did."

-On Rotten Tomatoes, Rancho Deluxe holds a rating of 63% from 64 reviews.
+On Rotten Tomatoes, Rancho Deluxe holds a rating of 61% from 67 reviews.
 The consensus summarizes: "While its script may be a bit too self-knowing and aimless at times, Rancho Deluxe offers a breezy twist on the Western that's buoyed by effortlessly funny performances from Jeff Bridges and Sam Waterston."

+Time Out named Rancho Deluxe one of the 50 greatest western movies ranking it at 46.